 We haven’t cruised with Disney Cruise line yet, however we are part of lots of lovely Disney Cruise communities, have some fab guest posts about Disney cruising and are Disney mad ourselves.
-So when a reader contacted us asking how to make Disney Cruise stateroom door magnets we got a little giddy.
+So when a reader contacted us asking how to make Disney Cruise Door Decorations we got a little giddy.

 You see Donna and I are also mad crafters.
-So after losing hours on Pinterest looking at all the amazing ways you can decorate a Disney Cruise stateroom door, I decided it was time to bring a little Extraordinary Chaos over to Cruising With Kids and do a DIY Disney Cruise door magnets tutorial with my trusty Cricut Maker.
+So after losing hours on Pinterest looking at all the amazing ways you can decorate a Disney Cruise stateroom door, I decided it was time to bring a little Extraordinary Chaos over to Cruising With Kids and do a DIY Disney Cruise Door Decorations tutorial with my trusty Cricut Maker.

 If you are a lover of craft, pop over and have a peek at what I get up to in my other life.

-But if you have not been on a Disney Cruise before you will be wondering what all this Stateroom Door Magnets malarky is?
+But if you have not been on a Disney Cruise before you will be wondering what all this Stateroom Door Decoration malarky is?

 Decorating your stateroom door is part of Disney Cruise Life, cruisers revel in decorating their doors in with their favourite Disney Characters, movies or family names.

 Can you use Magnets on all Disney Stateroom Doors?

 No, concierge staterooms on the Disney Dream and Disney Fantasy have wooden doors.
 Using glue, tape or any adhesive, including removable gel adhesives is prohibited as it will damage the door.

 How to make Disney Cruise Door Magnets with the Cricut Maker.